docker/docs/engine/userguide/storagedriver/aufs-driver.md

 - If you use Ubuntu, you need to
   [install extra packages](/engine/installation/linux/ubuntu.md#recommended-extra-packages-for-trusty-1404){: target="_blank" class="_"}
   to add the AUFS module to the kernel.
-If you do not install these packages, you will need to use `devicemapper` on Ubuntu 14.04 (which is not recommended), or `overlay2` on Ubuntu 16.04 and higher, which is also supported.
+If you do not install these packages, you need to use `devicemapper` on Ubuntu 14.04 (which is not recommended), or `overlay2` on Ubuntu 16.04 and higher, which is also supported.
 - AUFS cannot use the following backing filesystems: `aufs`, `btrfs`, or `ecryptfs`.
 This means that the filesystem which contains